awslabs/open-data-docs/docs/noaa/nwm-archive/README.md

 weather from that period.
 This same type of historical run can be conducted for other types of models as well, including water models.

-The National Water Model Reanalysis dataset contains output from a A 25-year (January 1993 through December 2017) retrospective simulation using version 1.2 of the National Water Model, and a 26-year (January 1993 through December 2018) retrospective simulation using version 2.0 of the National Water Model (NWM).
-These simulations used observed rainfall as input and ingested other required meteorological input fields from a weather Reanalysis dataset.
+The NOAA National Water Model Reanalysis dataset contains input and output from multi-decade retrospective simulations.
+These simulations used observed rainfall as input and ingested other required meteorological input fields from a weather reanalysis dataset.
 The output frequency and fields available in this historical NWM dataset differ from those contained in the real-time forecast model.
-One application of this dataset is to provide historical context to current real-time streamflow, soil moisture and snowpack NWM conditions.
-The Reanalysis data can be used to infer flow frequencies and perform temporal analyses with hourly streamflow output and 3-hourly land surface output.
-The long-term dataset can also be used in the development of end user applications which require a long baseline of data for system training or verification purposes.
+One application of this dataset is to provide historical context to current near real-time streamflow, soil moisture and snowpack conditions.
+The reanalysis data can be used to infer flow frequencies and perform temporal analyses with hourly streamflow output and 3-hourly land surface output.
+This  dataset can also be used in the development of end user applications which require a long baseline of data for system training or verification purposes.
+This dataset contains output from two retrospective simulations.
+Currently there are three versions of the dataset.
+Version 1.2 output files are available in netcdf (all variables).
+Version 2.0 output files are available in both netcdf (all variables) and zarr (channel routing variables) formats.
+While, the third version 2.1 input and output files are available in both netcdf and zarr for the following data types:

+channel routing (chrtout)

+subsurface (gwout)

+lake (lakeout)

+land surface (ldasout)

+precipitation (precip) and

+terrain routing (rtout)

+For the current three versions of the dataset we have: A 25-year (January 1993 through December 2017) retrospective simulation using version 1.2 of the National Water Model, a 26-year (January 1993 through December 2018) retrospective simulation using version 2.0 of the National Water Model and a 41-year (February 1979 through December 2020) retrospective simulation using version 2.1 of the National Water Model.

 Learn more about the National Water Model: [http://water.noaa.gov/](http://water.noaa.gov/)